UniversalDependencies/docs/_grc-feat/Case.md

 ### `Voc`: vocative

-Remants of old cases, such as the locative, are annotated as the corresponding syncretic case or as adverbs
+Remants of old cases, such as the locative, are annotated as the corresponding syncretic case or as adverbs.